projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 </div>
 <br>

-Now that we have "cat" and nano, let’s take a look at a more advanced command such as **sed**.
-This command works like a find and replace inside a file that you specify.
+Now that we have "cat" and nano, let’s take a look at an example of a more advanced tool called **sed**. "sed", or "stream editor", can perform many tasks.
+For example, it can execute a find and replace inside a file that you specify.
 The commands structure would look like the following:
-`sed ‘s/word_to_replace/new_word/#_of_times_to_replace’ file_name`
+`sed "s/word_to_replace/new_word/#_of_times_to_replace" file_name`

-Create a text file in your programming folder named “cat_hat.txt” using the command `touch cat_hat.txt`.
-Then use cat to edit the file and paste in the text from <a href="https://docs.google.com/document/d/1TlJmCw_FUclphlJ1VVqAFKsNduzV4bVXwzfsDbccnws/edit">here</a>.
-This is the famous Cat in the Hat story from Dr. Seuss.
-We are going to replace “cat” in the story with “bat” using the **sed** command.
+Create a text file in your programming folder named "cat_hat.txt" using the command `touch cat_hat.txt`.
+Then use "cat" to edit the file and paste in the text from <a href="https://docs.google.com/document/d/1TlJmCw_FUclphlJ1VVqAFKsNduzV4bVXwzfsDbccnws/edit">here</a>.
+This is the famous Cat In The Hat story from Dr. Seuss.
+We are going to replace "cat" in the story with "bat" using the **sed** command.

 In your terminal now, enter the following command:
-`sed 's/cat/bat/g' cat_hat.txt`
+`sed "s/cat/bat/g" cat_hat.txt`
     1. cat is the word to be replaced
     2. bat is the word replacing cat
-    3. “g” is used to signify to the terminal to replace every instance where cat is used.
+    3. "g" is used to signify to the terminal to replace every instance where cat is used.
-        - If you wanted every other “cat” to be replaced by “bat”, then you would put “2” instead of “g”.
+        - If you wanted every other "cat" to be replaced by "bat", then you would put "2" instead of "g".
 You’ll see the terminal gives you an output after executing the above command.
-Here you’ll see that the word “bat” has replaced “cat” in every instance.
+Here you’ll see that the word "bat" has replaced "cat" in every instance.